-When I first discovered that ingredients in personal care products were highly responsible for my chronic health conditions, specifically, my asthma, I started to try new products.
+When I first discovered that ingredients in Beauty & Personal Care products were highly responsible for my chronic health conditions, specifically, my asthma, I started to try new products.
 Some (which I will go over in another article) were expensive, while others were cheap and worthless, while the third type were simply white labels of their “more” caustic cousins made from brands that are trying to capture the “health conscious consumer.”
 Don’t be fooled, but be better armed.
 Below is a list of some of the 4,000 toxic chemicals that are ALLOWED to be in YOUR products (the good ole USA is the WORST offender).
 The FDA, which is the governing body that is supposed to “keep us safe” (note the quotation marks, said in my most snarky voice ever!!!)
 ALLOWS (had to use that word again) these things in your cosmetics, household cleaning products, body and shampoos, as well as laundry… this is just a short list of the 4,000 caustic toxins on my No-No list from research I have done on the EWG, The Environmental Working Group.
 Check out this link for approved skin care products.

 Some symptoms, but certainly not limited to: